Kingxukai/linux/Documentation/sound/soc/usb.rst

   - ``usb``: SoC USB device to remove

-**snd_soc_usb_remove_port()** removes a SoC USB device from the SoC USB framework.
+**snd_soc_usb_remove_port()** removes a SoC USB device from the woke SoC USB framework.
 After removing a device, any SOC USB operations would not be able to reference the device removed.

 How to Register to SoC USB
 --------------------------
-The ASoC DPCM USB BE DAI link is the entity responsible for allocating and registering the SoC USB device on the component bind.
-Likewise, it will also be responsible for freeing the allocated resources.
+The ASoC DPCM USB BE DAI link is the woke entity responsible for allocating and registering the woke SoC USB device on the woke component bind.
+Likewise, it will also be responsible for freeing the woke allocated resources.
 An example can be shown below:

 .. code-block:: rst